-- 1. Accepting guidance on performance from fieldwork supervisor and faculty. - 2.
-Discussing any problems related to fieldwork participation with the fieldwork supervisor and faculty. - 3.
-Planning for scheduled meetings with fieldwork supervisor and faculty member(s) on a regular basis. - 4.
-Discussing accuracy of observations with the fieldwork supervisor for term paper. - 5.
-Planning project and learning activities approved by fieldwork supervisor. - 6.
-Preparing a self-evaluation to be given to the fieldwork supervisor on the last day of fieldwork (forwarded by Simmons University).

-- 7. Completing all assignments and final write up and/or presentation in a thorough manner and on time and according to specifications given by the faculty. - 8.
+- 1. Accept guidance on performance from the fieldwork supervisor and faculty. - 2.
+Discuss any issues related to fieldwork participation with the fieldwork supervisor and faculty. - 3.
+Plan for scheduled meetings with the fieldwork supervisor and faculty member(s) regularly. - 4.
+Discuss the accuracy of observations with the fieldwork supervisor for the term paper. - 5.
+Plan project and learning activities approved by the fieldwork supervisor. - 6.
+Prepare a self-evaluation to be given to the fieldwork supervisor on the last day of fieldwork (forwarded by Simmons University). - 7.
+Complete all assignments and final write-ups and/or presentations thoroughly on time and according to specifications given by the faculty. - 8.
 Professional conduct.

-Requirements for Clinical Courses or Fieldwork courses
+Requirements for Clinical Courses or Fieldwork Courses

-- Students will be given instructions for their specific class at the end of the previous semester.
+Students will be given instructions for their specific class at the end of the previous semester.
 Clearance procedures can take a significant amount of time.
-This should be planned for when registering for any clinical course. - Several courses that involve practicum require a CORI background check, for which the specific procedures will be outlined midway through the previous semester, as they vary by course.
-Details of the CORI check will be given to students after course enrollment. - A recent physical (within the past year) will be required of students before they are allowed in the clinical areas.
-Students with known health problems may be admitted to courses with prior approval of the faculty and health officials of the University. - For the fieldwork component of certain courses, (e.g. Community Nutrition), students might need the following immunization, details will be provided to students after course enrollment.
+This should be planned for when registering for any clinical course.

+Several courses that involve practicum may require a CORI background check, drug screen, and/or fingerprinting, for which the specific procedures will be outlined before the course begins, as they vary by course and field site.
+Details of field site requirements will be given to students after course enrollment.

+A recent physical (within the past year) will be required of students before they are allowed in the clinical areas.
+Students with known health problems may be admitted to courses with prior approval of the faculty and health officials of the University.

+For the fieldwork component of certain courses, (e.g. Community Nutrition), students might need the following immunizations (see below); details will be provided to students after course enrollment.
 Specific immunization requirements are determined by the fieldwork site.
-Simmons' vaccine exemption criteria does not extend to these sites.
-Simmons will offer alternative experience for students who cannot comply with immunization requirements at field sites, however, these experiences would not be equivalent. - o written proof of a negative TB test taken within the past 6 months of the class start date - o proof of vaccination for measles, mumps, rubella (MMR) or a safe titer level and a physical exam. - The chart in Appendix 3 can assist students in providing appropriate documentation of immunizations required for certain courses (e.g. Introduction to Clinical Dietetics) prior to hospital lab rotation (these are subject to change, especially due to COVID-19).
+Simmons' vaccine exemption criteria do not extend to these sites.
+Simmons will offer alternative experiences for students who cannot comply with immunization requirements at field sites, however, these experiences would not be equivalent.

+- Appendix 3 can assist students in providing appropriate documentation of immunizations required for certain courses (e.g. Practice of Clinical Dietetics) before hospital lab rotation (these are subject to change).

-Students accepted into the course with known health conditions, or students who develop health issues during the semester, will be advised that they may be requested to withdraw from the course or obtain other comparable experience when, in the opinion of the faculty:
+Students accepted into the course with known health conditions, or students who develop health issues during the semester will be advised that they may be requested to withdraw from the course or obtain other comparable experience when in the opinion of the faculty: